How to Include References on Your Resume

 Create a Separate Reference Page For Your Resume

-It’s no longer standard practice to include references directly on your resume, and there’s no need to use up valuable space on your resume by saying ‘references available upon request’ as this is essentially a given.
+It’s no longer standard practice to include references directly on your resume, and there’s no need to use up valuable space on your resume by saying "References available upon request" as this is essentially a given.
 Instead, simply create a separate page that’s dedicated to your references.

 Reference Page Format and Information to Include

-Use the same header on your reference page that you use on your cover letter and/or resume to create continuity and a recognizable personal brand.
-Your header should include your name, address, phone number, and email address.
+The header of your references page should include your name, address, phone number, and email address.
 Additionally, use the same fonts, colors, and format as your resume and cover letter.

 Below your header, start listing your references.
 Begin with their name as a subheading, then list their position, the company they work for, the company’s address, the reference’s phone number, and the reference’s email address.
 Finally, include a short description that outlines your relationship to this person and, if applicable, when and where you worked together.